nextleap-project/countermitm/source/new.rst

 for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a bootstrap code to Bob through a trusted channel.
+1. Alice sends a bootstrap code to Bob through a trusted out-of-band channel.
    The bootstrap code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,
-     which acts as a commitment to the key that Alice's will send later in the protocol,
+     which acts as a commitment to the
+     Alice's Autocrypt key, which she will send later in the protocol,

    - Alice's e-mail address (both name and routable address),

-   - oob-transferred type ``TYPE=vc-invite``
+   - A type ``TYPE=vc-invite`` of the out-of-band transfer

-   - a ``INVITENUMBER`` a challenge of at least 8 bytes.
+   - a challenge ``INVITENUMBER`` of at least 8 bytes.
      This challenge is used by Bob's device in step 2b to prove to Alice's device
      that it is the device involved in the trusted out-of-band communication.